graphitemaster/neothyne/docs/MATERIALS.md

 Reduce the texture to greyscale.
 This tag is implicit with the use of the `displacement' material key.

+##### nocompress
+Prevents the engine from compressing the texture.
+This may be desired when working with small detailed textures of which you want to preserve the detail.

 ##### premul
 Premultiply alpha.